 Pongo Poetry Project’s mission is to engage youth in writing poetry to inspire healing and growth.
 For over 20 years, Pongo has mentored poetry with children at the Child Study Treatment Center (CSTC), the only state-run psychiatric hospital for youth in Washington State.
 Many CSTC youth are coping with severe emotional, behavioral, and mental health challenges.
 Approximately 40% of youth arrive at CSTC having been court ordered to get treatment; however, by the end of their stay, most youth residents become voluntary participants.
 Pongo believes there is power in creative expression, and articulating one’s pain to an empathetic audience.
 Through this special monthly column in partnership with the South Seattle Emerald, Pongo invites readers to bear witness to the pain, resilience, and creative capacity of youth whose voices and perspectives are too often relegated to the periphery.
-To enjoy more of the writing you see reflected below, order a copy of The Story of My Heart, Pongo’s 16th anthology of youth poetry.
+For an opportunity to learn Pongo’s trauma-informed techniques for facilitating personal, healing poetry in your classroom, therapeutic practice, or community space, join their training on Oct.
+23.

 PETTY AND PRETTY